yshmarov/insta2blog.com/README.md

 ### ✔️ Core features

-The application let's you "download" a snapshot of your instagram account on a regular basis.
+The application let's you "copy" a snapshot of your instagram posts on a regular basis.

 You can search for posts content in the local copy of the account.